-Per the Centers for Medicare and Medicaid Services (CMS) Medicaid Drug Rebate Program Release No. 155, bulk chemicals are substances which when used in the manufacturing of a drug become the active ingredient of the drug product.
+Per CMS Medicaid Drug Rebate Program Release No. 155, bulk chemicals are substances which when used in the manufacturing of a drug become the active ingredient of the drug product.
 As such they do not meet the definition of covered outpatient drugs as defined in section 1927(k)(2) of the Social Security Act.
 However, bulk chemicals may be considered covered in rare circumstances if prescribed for a Food and Drug Administration (FDA) approved indication and/or medically accepted indication supported in official compendia.
 Prior authorization is required.
 All rules, regulations, limitations, and exclusions set forth in the Pharmacy Services manual apply also to bulk chemicals.

 A list of covered bulk chemicals and criteria for coverage is available on the BMS website.